s-blomberg/FinalProjectStephenBlomberg/README.md

 ### Executing program

-To create our data tables for migration, run in your terminal:
+To generate our data table migrations, run in your terminal:
 ```
 python manage.py makemigrations
 ```